r8w/r8w/docs/courses/courses.md

 Unlike the Library, this section is not a dump.
 Everything here is limited and cherry-picked because that's what I'm studying.
 <!-- {: .fs-6 .fw-300 } -->

+This section is only for my B.Tech studies.
+Rest of the courses are listed under [Online Courses](../docs/online).